Written in cooperation with @SCW_Nuggie.

 When pro-government forces were unable to break the siege and defenders became desperate they launched a breakout towards their positions which only 10-15% survived.

 Part of the pro-Assad forces’ response to defeats in Idlib was to move its last half-decent units from the eastern Homs governorate.
-ISIS, quick to exploit a weak enemy frontline, exploited this to launch at first localised attacks around Sukhnah.
-Due to better than expected results, this localised attack became a proper offensive leading to the rather quick fall of Palmyra and area around it.
+ISIS, quick to exploit a weak enemy frontline, exploited this to launch at first localized attacks around Sukhnah.
+Due to better than expected results, this localized attack became a proper offensive leading to the rather quick fall of Palmyra and area around it.

 In late summer, while the pro-Assad forces managed to defeat the FSA‘s Southern Front long announced Daraa offensive, they were bleeding manpower and equipment on multiple fronts.
 Jaysh al Fatah not only captured the besieged Abu Duhur Air Base and made progress in Latakia, but also started preparations for a large-scale offensive aiming to capture the Hama governorate.
 This would not only result in a large loss of valuable territory, but it would also come close to splitting the pro-government forces into three areas: Aleppo, Damascus plus southern Homs and the coastal areas.